Adron/twitz/README.md

-# Twits
+# Twitz

 [![Build Status](https://travis-ci.org/Adron/Twitz.svg?branch=master)](https://travis-ci.org/Adron/Twitz)

-This application is about all of us lovely twits on Twitter!
+This application is about all of us lovely twitz on Twitter!
 A CLI tool to help introspect acounts to follow and make Twitter more useful to one's interests.

 ## Installation